PRINT MAG AVAILABLE

 Brandon Herring, see above.

 Jake Martin has worked for eleven years at Pixar Animation Studios in Emeryville, CA. He is credited on four Academy Award-winning feature films.
-At Pixar, he is Associate Producer on the untitled 2016 Dia de los Muertos project.
+At Pixar, he is Associate Producer on an untitled project.

 Zach Rogue has for a decade written, performed, and produced music for the indie-rock band Rogue Wave, touring the world and releasing five full-length albums, including this year’s Nightingale Floors.
 His side project, Release the Sunbird, has two records to date — the LP Come Back to Us and the EP Imaginary Summer.
 Rogue also scored the HBO series On Freddie Roach.